Economy of the Netherlands: Benefits

-The benefits received through the WW are earnings-related and amount to a sum of 75% percent of the previous earnings per day (which is based on 5 working days per week) for the duration of two months.
-After those two months the benefits amount to 70%.
+The benefits received through the WW are earnings-related and amount to 75% of the previous daily earnings (based on 5 working days per week) for the duration of two months.
+After those two months the benefits reduce to 70%.
 Part-time work is taken into account with a calculation of parts of the working hours.
-If this benefit is less than the minimum income, the unemployed has the possibility of supplementation through the Additional Allowances Act (Toeslagenwet) to sum up the amount.
-All jobs in the previous twelve months are counted in to the calculation of the benefits, if a change of work has taken place.
-To obtain the benefits for a continued time, the unemployed needs to be actively looking for work.
+If this benefit is less than the minimum income, the benefit can be supplemented under the Additional Allowances Act (Toeslagenwet).
+If there has been a change of employment, all jobs in the previous twelve months are included in the calculation of the benefits.
+To continue to receive benefits, the individual needs to be actively looking for work.
 Moreover, one needs to participate in e-coaching three and twelve months after the start of unemployment.
 After one year of unemployment one must register with an employment agency.

 Controversial issues

 Labour market and social welfare

 The Dutch labour market has relatively strict regulations for employers on firing employees, although by June 2014 the House of Representatives has agreed to loosen these regulations.
-Due to the costs of employees and costs of firing them, a big part of the working force (about 15% of the working force) is an independent one person company (ZZP).
+Due to the costs of employees and costs of firing them, a large part of the working force (about 15% of the working force) is an independent one person company (ZZP).
 They are independent and get paid by delivery without higher social costs.
 Another big part of the workforce is hired as temporary workforce.
 State unemployment benefits in the form of a 70% benefit of the employee's last-earned salary for up to three years (with a maximum of roughly 2500 euros per month) are available for fired employees, provided that they have worked for a certain minimum time period, usually 26 weeks.
 Moreover, the self-employed individuals (zelfstandigen zonder personeel (ZZP)) are not automatically covered under the Werknemersverzekeringen, and are not obligated to enroll into unemployment, sickness or disabilities insurance.
-Self-employed individuals, hence, are required to enroll themselves with private insurance companies.
+Self-employed individuals are therefore required to enroll themselves with private insurance companies.
+The Dutch Government is however, working hard to combat bogus self-employment by applying significant changes and tightening of rules under Wet Deregulering Beoordeling Arbeidsrelaties (DBA).